416 Area Code BBSes Through History (80's Version)

 416-428-3568

 AJAX-PICKERING HUB, DURHAM NET, Ont.
-Police Journal, Ontario Police Journal OnLine!, POLICE HUB, Police Journal Online, West Durham Ajax/Whitby HUB, West Durham Net HUB
+Police Journal, Ontario Police Journal OnLine!, POLICE HUB, Police Journal Online, West Durham Ajax/Whitby HUB, West Durham Net HUB, Ont.
+Police Jnl OnLine!

 (1988-1992)